israel-dryer/PyDataMath/README.md

 # PyDataMath
 A simple Python calculator gui application based on the [Texas Instruments Datamath](https://americanhistory.si.edu/collections/search/object/nmah_1364035) produced circa 1972.
-Also see [this site](http://www.datamath.org/).
+You can [read more](http://www.datamath.org/) about the history of this interesting calcuator.

 This project builds a GUI with a transparent background with **clickable picture buttons** created from the original image.
 This is as close as you can get to using one without actually having one!